The 5 ways Europe will collapse

 In mid-march, the Eurosceptic PVV party gained a further five seats with 13% of the vote.
 In the Netherlands’ fractured parliament, that puts the fiery Gert Wilders’ party in second place.

 On April 23rd, France voted for its new president.
 Marine Le Pen’s vote was a barometer of anti-Europe sentiments in France, and they’re running hot.
-For a moment the also anti EU and euro Melenchon was feared to make round two, leaving France with two anti EU options.
+For a moment the also anti EU and euro Melenchon was feared to make round two, leaving France with two anti-EU options.

 The real wildcard isn’t even in the EU.
 Turkey is holding the Union to ransom by threatening the release of several million refugees.
 President Erdogan wants the EU to stop meddling in his affairs, while accepting Turkey’s demands for membership.
-His referendum on April 16th will give him vastly more powers, and that means trouble for the EU.

 Crisis number 4: inflation breakout in half of Europe?

 Inflation is a spectre that hasn’t haunted Europe for a very long time.
 But there are signs it’s back when policymakers are least expecting it.
+With a cruel new twist.

+In some parts of the Eurozone, inflation is well above the 2% target.
 But here’s the problem.
 Inflation in other parts of Europe is still well below target.
 And that means the ECB is stuck between a rock and a hard place.
 If it increases interest rates to rein in inflation, it will sabotage the economies of countries with low inflation.
 If the ECB continues its loose monetary policy, inflation will get even further out of hand in the strong economies.

 Good luck picking one of the two.